Skip to main content

 Why a good VPN prevents DNS leaks

 A quality VPN service closes every gap listed above at the client level, so you do not have to hand-edit system settings.
+Ideally you should never even need to learn the phrase 'multi-homed resolution' — the app does it all for you.

 • Forced DNS in the tunnel — all queries go only to the VPN's DNS servers; ISP ones are ignored.